kzhu/kzhu.github.com/_posts/2013-10-19-does-life-end-at-35.md

 It's easy to forget that our careers extend for decades beyond our 20s and 30s.
 The truth is significant works usually take a long time.
 Whether it's business, academia or the arts, most of the contributions made have been the result of many years of toil.
 It's just that we hear of the young overnight success because that's a more attractive narrative.
 Even then, those rare few who achieve a lot early in life do not simply stop.
 The race doesn't end with the win.

 My grandpa had no choice but to wait a long time for his opportunity.
-It's likely he would have achieved even more had be moved to the West.
+It's likely he would have achieved even more had he moved to the West.
 However, had he missed his moment, I dare say he would still have had a fulfilling life.
 Without the acclaim and recognition he'd still be the jovial, curious and industrious man I love.

 <div class="image">
 <img data-src="img/grandpa_wifi.jpg" src=data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==